Dance in Thailand: Etymology

 While the individual terms ten and ram have ancient Tai origins, their combination to form tenram (Thai: เต้นรำ) refers to social or ballroom dancing in contemporary Thai.
-It is important to note that the concept of Western-style ballroom dance was introduced to Thailand much later, primarily during the late 19th and early 20th centuries, not in the early 14th century.
+The concept of Western-style ballroom dance was introduced to Thailand much later, primarily during the late 19th and early 20th centuries, not in the early 14th century.

 However, the terms fon, ram, and rabam themselves were indeed present in various forms during the Sukhothai period.
 These terms evolved over time to encompass a wide array of Thai traditional dances, including classical forms like Ram Baht Sakunee and folk dances such as Ten Kam Ram Kiew.